funkinater/CSVOrderImport/README.md

 * Path: Location of CSV file containing order data to post
 * OutputFile: (OPTIONAL) Location of CSV file returned by the script containing tracking number, tracking URL, label URL and description field of each order.
 If this parameter is excluded, the file will be saved as "Output.csv" in the current working directory.
 * LogFile: (OPTIONAL) File containing info and error logging data.
-If this parameter is excluded, the file will be saved as "log.txt" in the current working directory.
+If this parameter is excluded, the file will write events to "log.txt" in the current working directory.
 * SettingsFile: (OPTIONAL) JSON-formatted file containing configuration information required by the script, including API key, price set identifier and collection location.
-If this parameter is excluded, the file will be saved as "settings.txt" in the current working directory.
+If this parameter is excluded, the script will use the "settings.txt" file in the current working directory.

-## Set API Key, Priceset Identifier and Collection Location in settings.txt
+## Set API Key, Priceset Identifier and Collection Location in settings.txt!!

 IMPORTANT!
 Before you can use this script, you must edit the settings file by adding the API key and priceset identifier.
 Both values may be obtained upon request from STAT.
 Additionally, set CollectionLocation as appropriate.